nickfrosty/nuxt-seo/docs/content/en/index.md

   - Twitter card support
 ---

-Empower your NuxtJS application with the `@nickfrosty/nuxt-seo` module: write in a `content/` directory and fetch your Markdown, JSON, YAML, XML and CSV files through a MongoDB-like API, acting as a **Git-based Headless CMS**.
+Empower your NuxtJS application with the `nuxt-seo` module: write in a `content/` directory and fetch your Markdown, JSON, YAML, XML and CSV files through a MongoDB-like API, acting as a **Git-based Headless CMS**.

 ## Features